EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 #### [Immutable Alias Address Unlock Condition ](https://wiki.iota.org/shimmer/tips/tips/TIP-0018/#immutable-alias-address-unlock-condition)

-This condition sets the `Alias Address` the ownership has to be provided to unlock the `Foundry Output`.
+This condition sets the `Alias Address` whose ownership has to be provided to unlock the `Foundry Output`.
 As part of the chain constraints, the latter address it is not allowed to change in future transitions of the output.
 Due to that, a `Foundry Output` is always controlled by the same `Alias Address` that was set at its creation.